10 make-at-home lunch ideas for busy families during summer break!

 School’s out and lunch box packing is on hold for the summer.
 Phewf!
 Although home lunches may seem easier than packing school lunches, there are only so many peanut butter and jam sandwiches that your kids will eat (I say this, because this is often the lunch option that I often fall back on when I’m stumped for ideas).
 It’s important that kids eat a balanced, nutritious lunch including high quality protein, carbohydrates for energy, healthy fats and vitamins and minerals.
 Even though this translates into “healthy”, for us parents, it doesn’t have to translate into “boring” or “blah” for our kids.
 In fact, it can mean fun and delicious.

-Here are five of our go-to lunch options that are kid-approved:
+Here are ten of our go-to lunch options that are kid-approved:

 1) The Scrambled Egg-wich